rtreharne/CaptionScraper/README.md

 This tool will:

-+ Get submissions for a single Canvas assignment
++ Download all submissions for an assignment
-+ Identify issues for moderation
++ Structure downloaded files into named student folders e.g. "lastname_firstname"
-+ Save the report as an .xlsx file
++ Zip the folders (optional)
-+ Create a report summary

 ## Usage